erikhyrkas/snakes/README.md

 ## Previous Releases:
 ### Why Snakes - v0.2 Base Model

 See release notes for v0.2.
 It wasn't super good, but it was more faithful to the Mamba 2 paper.
 I trained on an a100 with 80 gb of video memory.
-It had 99 million parameters.
+It has 99 million parameters.

 The v0.1 model was better.